-Fannie Mae to Enhance Single-Family Loan Performance Loan-Level Credit Performance Data
+Fannie Mae Releases Enhanced Single-Family Loan Performance Dataset

 Fannie Mae is providing loan performance data on a portion of its single-family mortgage loans to promote better understanding of the credit performance of Fannie Mae mortgage loans.

 The initial population of mortgage loans represents Fannie Mae acquisitions between January 1, 2000 and March 31, 2012 with corresponding monthly performance data as of December 31, 2012.
-Every quarter following the initial release, Fannie Mae will update the acquisitions data to include a new quarter of acquired mortgage loans as of the prior year in addition to providing updated performance data as of the previous quarter.
-Fannie Mae will release updated information the first month of each quarter generally on or after the 20th of the month following the end of the quarter.
+Every quarter following the initial release, Fannie Mae will update the acquisition data to include a new quarter of acquired mortgage loans as of the prior year in addition to providing updated performance data as of the previous quarter.
+Fannie Mae will release updated information on or after the 20th of the month following the end of the quarter.

 The loan performance data is available here.
 Fannie Mae requires the user to register and create a unique username and password in order to access the performance data.
 An email will be sent to the user to confirm registration.
 The user is also required to accept the Terms and Conditions, which, among other things, prohibits the user from distributing data to third parties or using it in support of external commercial purposes without the express written consent of Fannie Mae.
 For more information regarding external commercial use or redistribution of this data, please contact Fannie Mae's Fixed-Income Marketing at 1-800-237-8627 or by email.

 The loan performance data is divided into two text files for each acquisition quarter.
-The “Acquisitions” file includes static data at the time of a mortgage loan’s origination and delivery to Fannie Mae.
+The “Acquisition” file includes static data at the time of a mortgage loan’s origination and delivery to Fannie Mae.
 The “Performance” file contains the monthly performance data of each mortgage loan from the time of Fannie Mae’s acquisition up until its current status as of the previous quarter, until the mortgage loan has been liquidated (e.g., paid-off, repurchased, short sale, etc.), or in the event of a real estate owned (REO) property, until after expenses and proceeds are collected upon disposal of the property.
 Certain data attributes also will be updated to reflect new terms, if applicable, as a result of a modification.
 Complete definitions of the data elements are in the glossary (PDF).

 Fannie Mae relies on its sellers and servicers to provide complete and accurate data.
 In cases where the data is unavailable, Fannie Mae will leave that value blank.